i-midhunbabu/todoFrontend/README.md

 # To-Do List Web App

 This project focuses on building and deploying a full-stack To-Do List web application using React.js for the frontend and Node.js with Express and MongoDB for the backend.
+With this application, users can create tasks, assign priorities to each task, and update the task status.

 ### Technologies Used
 - Frontend: React.js